yagpdb-cc/yagpdb-cc/fun/starboard v2/readme.md

 ## **Known Issues**
-None that I know of.
-I've done my best to squash all bugs I could find and fix any inconsistencies.
+- Due to necessary DB trimming and the ability to ignore reactions on older messages the CC will automatically trim off the oldest data when necessary.
+  If you have set the date limiter to a very long duration you may have old messages reposted in the starboard channel when reactions are modified.

 I've tested a wide range of situations but surely not all, if you have a problem I can be contacted on discord through the official YAG server at DV0RAK#0001.

  ## FAQ